kb22/Coursera_Capstone/README.md

 ### Capstone Project description
-The project includes exploring venues in Chandigarh, India using datasets from two APIs - Foursquare API and Zomato API.
+The project includes **exploring venues in Chandigarh, India using datasets from two APIs - Foursquare API and Zomato API**.
 The aim of this project is to allow any visitor to select from a range of venues based on their venue rating and average price preferences.
 - [Report](https://github.com/kb22/Coursera_Capstone/blob/master/Coursera%20Capstone%20Report.pdf)
 - [Notebook](https://github.com/kb22/Coursera_Capstone/blob/master/Exploring%20venues%20in%20Chandigarh.ipynb)
 - [Article](https://towardsdatascience.com/exploring-chandigarh-india-using-foursquare-and-zomato-api-1d4501291320)